To create an objective, click on the ‘New Objective’ button from the Performance Dashboard, or any of the Objectives feature pages.

 Step 4: Define Key Results

 Define the metrics, success indicators, or milestones that will determine objective achievement.
 Good key results are call-to-action items that link to a plan or target and inform success predictions.
-You can also customize how you'd like to track each key result by selecting the target 100% option.
+You can also customize how you'd like to track each key result by clicking the dropdown menu underneath “Measurement type”.

 Step 5: Add a custom check-in reminder email (optional)